 The Inland Seas Capt.
 Thomas M. Biological Station is open to the public free of charge during business hours.
 Exhibits in the Education Center are designed to complement shipboard activities and involve many science and historical aspects of the Great Lakes.
+Try your hand at raising the sail or securing a line on the pin.
+Watch plankton videos or view bugs under the microscope.
+Crawl through the benthos tunnel or learn more about invasive species.
+Don’t forget to check out the Zebra Bike taken out of Boardman Lake!
 Our hands-on, interactive exhibit space is available for scheduled programs as well as self-guided tours.

 The centerpiece of the Bio Station is “Our Inland Seas” Mural Learning Station, painted by local artist Glenn Wolff.
 Covering an entire wall, this giant Great Lakes watershed mural incorporates elements of the history, ecology, and economics of the Great Lakes.
 In addition to being a wonderful work of art, “Our Inland Seas” is an effective teaching tool, leading to thoughtful discussion of the many aspects of life in the Great Lakes regions.